Leveraging the Cognitive Gap for Scalable and Diverse GUI-Agent Defense

 We introduce Next-Gen CAPTCHAs, a scalable defense framework with 27 newly-designed GUI-Agent Era's CAPTCHA families designed to secure the next-generation web against advanced agents.
 We exploit the persistent human-agent "Cognitive Gap" in interactive perception, memory, decision-making, and action.
 By engineering dynamic tasks that require adaptive intuition rather than granular planning, we re-establish a robust distinction between biological users and artificial agents.

-Performance comparison across frontier AI models on our benchmark (519 puzzles)
+Performance comparison across frontier AI models on our benchmark†

 Experience Next-Gen CAPTCHAs yourself